rubytaiwan/rubyconf.tw/2012/speakers/schedule.md

 * 13:30~14:20 (中) Richard Lee: Ruby Toolbox for DevOps
 * 14:30~15:20 (中) thegiive: Puppet, the next level deploy system on all platform
 * 15:20~16:00 Teatime
-* 16:00~16:50 (英) Akira Matsuda: Being a Rails contributor & a gem author who lives in East Asia
+* 16:00~16:50 (英) Akira Matsuda: Being a Rails contributor & a gem author who lives in East Asia (TBD)
 * 17:00~17:30 (英) Gosuke Miyashita: Inside Sqale's Backend
 * 17:30~18:00 (中) 高見龍: May the Source Be with You - Learning Ruby by Reading Ruby Source Code
 * 19:30~23:59 Official Party